YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patient feeling stress after a hair transplant while reviewing early recovery photos

 One stressful day, one crying episode, or a few anxious weeks after a hair transplant does not usually destroy transplanted grafts.
-The more practical answer is this.
 During the first 10 to 14 days, direct physical protection matters more than emotion itself.
 Avoid rubbing, scratching, pressing, sweating heavily, bending repeatedly, or touching the recipient area.
-After that early protected period, stress is more often an indirect problem.
-It can disturb sleep, increase smoking or alcohol use, make the patient overcheck the scalp, or push weak native hairs into shedding.
-So I do not tell patients to fear every emotion.
-I tell them to protect the scalp, follow aftercare, and judge the result with time.

 Stress by itself is not the same as physical trauma to the grafts.
-A patient who feels anxious, cries, argues, or has a difficult night has not automatically harmed the transplant.
+A patient who feels anxious, cries, argues, or has a difficult night has not by itself harmed the transplant.
 The grafts are not removed by emotion.
 They are placed into small incisions in the recipient area, and the early risk is mainly mechanical.

 Crying, anger, or anxiety does not normally dislodge grafts by itself.
 The facial muscles may move.
 Blood pressure may rise temporarily.
 The patient may feel warmth in the face or scalp.
 But these reactions are not the same as pulling, rubbing, or scraping the recipient area.